-- 1. Weekly Assignments- Due weekly as assigned. - Students will find weekly assignments for each course session on Blackboard; students will submit the assignments into LiveText each week on the day of class by 12:00 PM.
+- Weekly Writing Assignments- (3 points each, 21 point total) Due weekly as assigned Students will find weekly writing assignments on Canvas; students will submit the assignments into Canvas each week on the day of class by 6:00 PM.
 Each assignment is required to be thoroughly addressed to demonstrate an in-depth understanding of the information.
 Each assignment will be graded for analysis, critical thinking, and synthesis. - 2.
-Case Management Philosophy Due week 4 and submitted on Livetext at 12:00 PM the day of class.
+Case Management Philosophy (20 points) Due week 4 and submitted on Canvas by 6:00 PM the day of class.
 Students will develop a 5-page document following specific guidelines outlining a philosophy of case management, based on Fundamentals of Case management Practice including: Professional Ethics Core values, informed consent, confidentiality, and ethical responsibilities to clients.
 Discuss professional responsibilities in relation to comprehensive assessment, competence to provide services, complete record keeping and the skills necessary to meet clients where they are at, and ingredients of client empowerment.
 The document should conclude with thoughts on what is necessary to begin working with clients. - 3.
-Problem Formulation First draft of one Problem Statement related to client background information will be developed and submitted vial email to the instructor to be used in class; Final revision of 10 complete problem statements is due Week 3, and will be used in the final Case File as the basis for treatment planning.
-This document will be submitted via blackboard by 6:00 PM on Week 3 of class. - 4.
-Treatment Planning Goals and Objectives First Draft of Problem statements will be used as the basis to create client goals and objectives that use SMART planning (specific, measurable, attainable, realistic, and time limited).
-One example will be developed and submitted as assigned via email prior to the assigned date to the instructor for use during class.
-Final submission of three complete sets of Problem-Goal-Objective will be due the following week, and submitted on Blackboard.

-- 5. Case File Presentation and Submission Students will develop a Case File presentation due as assigned that contains the following

-- a. client demographic information;
+Problem Formulation (10 points) First draft of one Problem Statement related to client background information will be developed and submitted via Canvas to be used in class; Final revision of 10 complete problem statements is due Week 4, and will be used in the final Case File as the basis for treatment planning.
+This final document will be submitted via blackboard by 6:00 PM on Week 4 of class. - 4.
+Treatment Planning Goals and Objectives- (9 points) First Draft of Problem statements will be used as the basis to create client goals and objectives that use SMART planning (specific, measurable, attainable, realistic, and time limited).
+One example will be developed and brought to class for discussion and review in Week 4.
+Final submission of three complete sets of Problem-Goal-Objective will be due Week 5, and submitted on Canvas. - 5.
+Case File Presentation and Submission (30 points) Students will develop a Case File presentation due Week 9 that contains the following - a. client demographic information;

 - b. screening and assessment

 - c. client diagnosis

 - d.
 10 complete problem statements

 - e. goal plan development form;

 - f. treatment plan

 - g. treatment barriers

 - h. documentation progress notes

 - i. discharge planning;

-Students will submit the completed Case File document to the instructor via Live Text by 12:00 AM the day following the last class session.
+Students will submit the completed Case File document to the instructor via Live Text and Canvas by 6:00pm the day of the last class session (Week 9).